nadavmatalon/great_book_of_walkthroughs/README.md

 ### Division of Labor

-Nadav	-	Ruby on Rails: New Project Setup (with psql db)
+Nadav	-	Ruby on Rails: New Project Setup (with psql db) - (added - Thanks Will!)

+Johann  -  	Paperclip (added - Thanks Johann!)

 Julie	-	Ruby on Rails:	Heroku